pschou/http-post-listener/README.md

 ## Usage

 ```
-$ ./http-post -h
+# http-post -h
-HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230220.2240)
+HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230222.1340)

 This utility is intended to listen on a port and handle post requests, saving each
 file to disk and then calling an optional script.

 Usage: ./http-post [options]
   -CA string
     	A PEM encoded CA's certificate file. (default "someCertCAFile")
   -cert string
     	A PEM encoded certificate file. (default "someCertFile")
   -explode string
     	Directory in which to explode an archive into for inspection
   -key string
     	A PEM encoded private key file. (default "someKeyFile")
   -listen string
     	Where to listen to incoming connections (example 1.2.3.4:8080) (default ":8080")
   -listenPath string
     	Where to expect files to be posted (default "/file")
   -path string
     	Directory which to save files (default "output/")
   -rm
     	Automatically remove file after script has finished
   -script string
     	Shell script to be called on successful post
   -script-shell string
     	Shell to be used for script run (default "/bin/bash")
   -tls
     	Enable TLS for secure transport
   -tokens string
     	File to specify tokens for authentication
 ```